Guilderland, New York: Politics

 The Town of Guilderland website is www.townofguilderland.org.

 Like most of Albany County, Guilderland generally votes for Democrats for state and federal offices.
 Barack Obama received 60 percent of the vote in Guilderland in 2008, and 59 percent in 2012.
 Senators Schumer and Gillibrand and Representative Tonko all easily won Guilderland in their most recent elections.

 In June 2018, Richard Sherwood, a former town judge, pleaded guilty to federal money laundering and tax evasion charges as well as a state grand larceny charge.
 Sherwood stole $11 million from estate trust funds he was charged with managing in his private practice.
 He also transferred property to his own name.
 He faces 3.5 years to 10 years in prison.

 Public safety

-Emergency medical services
+Emergency Medical Services

+Emergency Medical Services in the Town of Guilderland are provided by the Town of Guilderland EMS, a municipal agency delivering Advanced Life Support (ALS) care through career paramedics and EMT's.
+The service operates independently as a department of the town, having formerly been a division of the Guilderland Police Department.

+Guilderland EMS provides ALS-level emergency medical services to the Town of Guilderland, including the Village of Altamont, portions of the University at Albany campus, and The Town of Knox.
+The department is staffed by approximately 45 EMT's and Paramedics and operates a fleet of seven ALS equipped ambulances and six ALS equipped flycars.

-Emergency Medical Services for the town of Guilderland are provided by three separate medical entities.
-Guilderland EMS, which was a division of the Guilderland Police Department but now operates on their own, provide the Advanced Life Support (career paramedics) for the town as well as other surrounding areas.
-Western Turnpike Rescue Squad served the local community from 1939 to 2018, before Guilderland EMS purchased an ambulance and assumed operations.
-Altamont Rescue Squad served the Village of Altamont from 1937 to 2023.
-During college semesters Basic Life Support care and transport for the University at Albany is provided by Five Quad, an all volunteer EMS agency consisting of University of Albany students and alumni.
+Historically, EMS services in the Town of Guilderland were provided by volunteer rescue squads.
+The Western Turnpike Rescue Squad served the community from 1939 until 2018, when Guilderland EMS assumed primary ambulance operations.
+The Altamont Rescue Squad served the Village of Altamont from 1937 until 2023.
+Today, Guilderland EMS handles all emergency medical care in the town.